green2k/valutico-project/README.md

   * Spark UI available on http://127.0.0.1:4040 (port 4041 if the Enricher is running at the same time)
   * 1) Reads the enriched stream from intermediate Kafka topic.
     2) Then calculates some analytical metrics & stores them into a Redis instance.
+  * Final data are stored on Redis:
+    1) [`DB0`] All vehicles, including their total distance travelled and the average speed in past 5 minutes.
+    2) [`DB1`] All timestamps, including the information about the fastest vehicle respective to the timestamp.
+    3) [`DB2`] All locations, including total count of vehicles nearby.